 - 3. To arrive closest to the Silicon Valley campus, continue to take the Caltrain to the Blossom Hill station.*

-Public Transit — The Santa Clara Valley Transportation Authority (VTA) provides bus and light rail services locally, while the Altamont Corridor Express (ACE), Amtrak, Bay Area Rapid Transit (BART), and Caltrain offer transportation throughout the greater Bay Area region and Northern California.
+Public Transit — The Santa Clara Valley Transportation Authority provides bus and light rail services locally, while the Altamont Corridor Express, Amtrak, Bay Area Rapid Transit, and Caltrain offer transportation throughout the greater Bay Area region and Northern California.
 Be sure to get your Clipper Card for all-in-one Bay Area transit!

-Note that if you are an international student holding an F-1 Student or F-2 Dependent visa, you are not required to have a Social Security Number (SSN) to be eligible.
+Note that if you are an international student holding an F-1 student or F-2 dependent visa, you are not required to have a Social Security Number to be eligible.
 Instead, please make sure to present immigration documents such as Form I-20, a printed version of I-94 electronic record, and passport with visa.

-If you are not eligible to apply for a DL, consider carpooling as a transportation option.
-Coordinate with your fellow students or check out the following ride share websites: CarpoolWorld, Waze Carpool , and Craigslist: South Bay.
+If you are not eligible to apply for a license, consider carpooling as a transportation option.
+Coordinate with your fellow students or check out the following ride-share websites: CarpoolWorld, Waze Carpool , and Craigslist: South Bay.

-International students living and studying in the State of California (CA) may consider getting a CA identification card (ID).
+International students living and studying in the state of California may consider getting a state identification card.
 The ID card serves as official identification, but does not authorize driving.
 It is useful to have legal identification for activities like banking or proving your age.
-To learn how to apply for a ID, please visit this page.
+To learn how to apply for a card, please visit this page.

 There are various rental options for both single and shared living in the Silicon Valley area.
 Many students live in buildings with studio or one-bedroom apartments.
 Often, single-family houses are rented out with individuals inhabiting different bedrooms while sharing the kitchen and living area.